jonggyujang0123/M2SODAI/README.md

 ## 4. TODO LIST

+- [ ] One Drive Dataset/Trained Weights Link.
+Thank you for your contribution, `Yangfan Li`.
+Due date: April 26.
-- [ ] Split images by 400x400 (make 11GB GPU work).
+- [ ] Split images by smaller ones (make 11GB GPU work).
+May be until end of April.
-  - One challenge is that most of the target objects are cut out doing this.
-Is there anyone who has an idea to solve this?
+  - ~~One challenge is that most of the target objects are cut out doing this.
+Is there anyone who has an idea to solve this?~~
+  - Use `https://github.com/dingjiansw101/AerialDetection/blob/master/DOTA_devkit/ImgSplit_multi_process.py`.
+Thank you for your contribution, `Xiaodian Zhang`.

 ## 5. FAQ